 A Tip – The ideal length of a podcast is 22 minutes, but if your topic stretches beyond that, make sure you keep it engaging.
 Add elements like humour, sound effects and witty anecdotes.

 Who will add value to your topic?
 Amit Verma, a veteran podcaster and possibly India’s most popular podcasting host, scours the globe for speakers.
 A good thing about finding podcast speakers, they need not be in the same room as you!
 You can record your podcast discussion with online recording tools like:

-Microphone – Invest in a good microphone.
-You can find a few good microphones on Amazon that suits your audio needs.
+- Microphone – Invest in a good microphone.
+You can find a few good microphones on Amazon that suit your audio needs.
 Check them out here.

-Headphones – Ensure you do not have any background noise.
-To help with that, wear noise-cancelling headphones if you need to record yourself.
+- Headphones – Ensure you do not have any background noise.
+To help with that, wear noise-canceling headphones if you need to record yourself.
 A good pair of headphones ensure you hear yourself clearly and block out any external disturbance.